ManApart/quest-command/notes.md

 - Checks against list of known commands
 - First populated by reading through all commands and finding ones that have initiallyKnown set to true (default is false)

-Turn bodypart into just location
-- Equipped items are just the items in that location
-- Slots could be location poperties

 Codebase stats
 - Lines of code
 - Number of commands, events, listeners

 Rename dynamicDialogue to dynamic string

-#### Creature / Activator Re-work

-Turn creatures, items, and activators into targets
+Turn bodypart into just location
-- Items’ bodies have body parts with the different materials of an item (a hatchet has a wooden handle and metal head)
-- Target’s have a property (alive) if they are creatures etc
-- If a target doesn't have the alive property (is an activator) and health reaches 0, instead of dying, the activator/item is destroyed

-Spacial Nodes
-- Combat uses Body Nodes for aiming, instead of body part having an arbitrary direction

-Climbing
-- Body part has a material
-- Materials are defined in their own file and have properties
-- A bodypart node can have an exit location node. <- these are passed in by the parent location node.
-The lowest exit node is used for falling.
-- Rework climbing so that you look at a target’s body nodes and then climbing direction is based on the node connections and difficulty is based on the material properties (slippery, rough, smooth, etc).
-Distance from lowest node = height for fall damage etc.

-Materials have a name and properties
-Effects stored in soul but can have reference to affected target parts?

-Are body parts full on targets?
-That would make crafting easier as it would literally be the combination of body parts They at least need properties for health?
-Material has proeprties (hardness, cushion, tags etc)
+- Equipped items are just the items in that location
+- Slots could be location poperties

 #### Debug Mode
 When on